 The Aadhaar Enabled Payment System gives you banking facility on the go.
 However, It gives you only basic services.
 You can avail these 5 services through the AEPS.

 - Aadhaar to Aadhaar Fund Transfer

 The Aadhaar to Aadhaar fund transfer mechanism is used for the Merchant payment.
-A shopkeeper can use the dedicated app for this purpose.
+A shopkeeper has to use the dedicated app for this purpose.

 Except for Fund transfer, you can perform all the transactions through the banking correspondent of any bank.
-For fund transfer, you need the BC of your own bank.
+For fund transfer, you need the Banking correspondent of your own bank.

 - Aadhaar Number

 It means you have to only remember your Aadhaar number to do the bank transaction.
 It is just like remembering own mobile number.

 IIN Stands for the Issuer Identification Number.
 The NPCI issues this 6 digit number to those banks which participates in AEPS.
 The AEPS system recognises a bank on the basis of the IIN.